-It’s all well and good to sit around brainstorming brilliant ideas and solutions in your mastermind group meetings, but, hey, you’ve got to get moving on those ideas!
+It’s great to sit around brainstorming brilliant ideas and solutions in your mastermind group meetings, but then you’ve got to get moving on those ideas!

 Whether you’re a mastermind group facilitator or a mastermind group member, your commitment to your mastermind group includes helping people create and implement action plans.

 This can be hard to do.
 Many people love to “be in the process” — a yummy place to be sure — but then resist actually doing anything with the creative ideas that were spawned in the meeting.

 It all starts with the individual Hot Seat process.
 In each Hot Seat, an individual member talks about his specific problem, decision or goal, and then the group spends a set amount of time masterminding/brainstorming about his situation.
 Someone should be taking notes of all the idea and solutions so that the Hot Seat member has a list to choose from.